 A monitor with Hue Play built in

-The image quality is generally good.
+The image quality of the Philips Momentum 558M1RY is generally good.
 The image is calm and gentle on the eyes.
 We have not noticed any ghosting or other forms of graphics that are disappointing.
 Although the screen can handle color well and that range is quite wide, it is sometimes a bit pale.
 That is inherent to LCD.
 If you are not used to an OLED screen, you probably will not notice this.
 Moreover, you can adjust a lot of this with the image modes to meet your preference by boosting the saturation or contrast as needed.

 Ambilight is a valuable addition to Philips televisions, especially when you are gaming or watching movies.
 Ambiglow is virtually the same technology, but on your monitor.
 However, you will not get the exact same experience.
-Where Ambilight transitions beautifully from color to color, it is noticeable that the lights on the back of this monitor sometimes flicker or change abruptly.
+Where Ambilight transitions beautifully from colour to colour, it is noticeable that the lights on the back of this monitor sometimes flicker or change abruptly.
 That produces an annoying and conspicuous flash that is distracting while playing.
-It doesnt happen often and typically only when the picture also changes abruptly.
+It doesn’t happen often and typically only when the picture also changes abruptly.
 Despite this, it remains annoying when it happens and tends to break the player out of immersion when it does.

 Furthermore, we miss the option to disable the screen when you just listen to music, for example.
 Granted, it’s not television, but that doesn’t mean you can’t use it like that.
-Especially when you have a Chromecast (Ultra) or media player, so you can take it with you in your multiroom speaker setup.
+Especially when you have a Chromecast or media player, so you can take it with you in your multi-room speaker setup.
 Bluetooth is also present, but the soundbar can only be used when the screen is also on.

 A built-in soundbar that overtakes most built-in soundbars

 One of the most lacking features with many monitors is the audio quality.
 The sound tends to be tinny and flat.
-The Momentum 558M1RY includes a fairly large soundbar from audio manufacturer Bowers & Wilkins.
+The Phillips Momentum 558M1RY includes a fairly large soundbar from audio manufacturer Bowers & Wilkins.
 This soundbar has a maximum power of 40 watts.
-The 2.1 channel sound is realized by two tweeters, two speakers for the tones in the center and one subwoofer.
+The 2.1 channel sound is realized by two tweeters, two speakers for the tones in the centre and one subwoofer.

 Here too, different modes can be found, for different types of games.
 Think of shooters or sports games.
 When you choose such a mode, certain parts, such as car engines, come into their own much better.
 But you can also choose a movie mode or adjust the audio to your own taste, which is something we recommend.
 Very often the modes blow up the audio parts just a bit too much, which sometimes makes the sound unpleasant.

 Part of the price is also in this soundbar, of course.
 If you have good speakers yourself, they probably sound better than this.
 The bass in particular is quite disappointing, despite the reasonable size of the sound box.
 As an addition to the Philips screen it is quite good, but in terms of sound quality you can definitely get better from a dedicated speaker setup.
 This just sounds too ordinary, too blasé.
-Especially when the sound is busy, it sounds cacophonic.
+Especially when the sound is busy, it sounds cacophonous.
 At quiet moments, however, crystal clear and easily understandable audio comes out.

 A fantastic monitor for console gaming, but it won’t take home the crown

-While the Philips 558M1RY isn’t a bad monitor, there are some snags to the experience.
+While the Philips Momentum 558M1RY isn’t a bad monitor, there are some snags to the experience.
 Not only is the sound quality and Ambiglow a bit disappointing, the fact that HDMI 2.1 is not present also throws a spanner in the works.
-Philips markets the monitor as a future-proof monitor (also intended for PlayStation 5 and Xbox Series X whis is what this monitor was tested with), but the product will be hopelessly outdated when those consoles appear on the market.
+Philips markets the monitor as a future-proof monitor (also intended for PlayStation 5 and Xbox Series X which is what this monitor was tested with), but the product will be hopelessly outdated when those consoles appear on the market.

 You can expect a little more from a screen that costs almost 1,300 euros.
 Fortunately, the image quality is good and the audio quality – provided it is not too busy – is of reasonable quality.
 The monitor is therefore fine for the current generation of game consoles and computers.
 But we already know, for example, that monitors will appear with HDMI 2.1 on board later this year, making them more attractive to gamers than this product.
-And that’s a shame, because the Philips 558M1RY is not a fantastic monitor.
+And that’s a shame, because the Philips Momentum 558M1RY is not a fantastic monitor.